facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 ## Train:

 Adversarial training takes a long time and we recommend doing it only when you have a lot of GPUs.
+Large models may require GPUs with 32GB memory to train.
 You can use our code for standard ImageNet training as well (with `--attack-iter 0`).

 To train, first start one data serving process __on each machine__: